markmoxon/elite-source-code-acorn-electron/3-assembled-output/README.txt

 For the Electron with 16K sideways RAM

-Contains the flicker-free ship drawing routines from the BBC Master version, bug fixes and many other enhancements, all backported by Mark Moxon
+Flicker-free routines, bug fixes and other enhancements by Mark Moxon

-Contains flicker-free planet drawing routines by Mark Moxon

 Sound routines by Negative Charge